GopinathV-1/Django-Rest-API-student-management-system/README.md

 $ python3 manage.py runserver

 ```

+you can create the user by visiting register page ```http://127.0.0.1:8000/register/```

-Now you can access the app on your local server but for performing operation in browser you need to provide the username and password of superuser.
+Now you can access the app on your local server but for performing operation in browser you need to provide the username and password of user created.

-for running the api in browser please follow the procedures in **assignment-api.md**
+you can access the assignments api page through ```http://127.0.0.1:8000/viewset/assignments/```
 #### part 4: Postman

 ## Import collection ##